panalyt-team/panalyt-data-interview/README.md

 # Overall Steps:

+1. Fork this repository
-1. Develop the SQL query to answer the business question.
+2. Develop the SQL query to answer the business question.

-2. Create a docker image that does the following:
+3. Create a docker image that does the following:
    A. Starts PostgreSQL/MySQL.
    B. Initializes table based on the file mounted in `/opt/data/`.

-3. Executing `docker run` to start the container should run and print out the result of the SQL query stored in `/opt/sql/report.sql`.
+4. Executing `docker run` to start the container should run and print out the result of the SQL query stored in `/opt/sql/report.sql`.